 3. Link to prior works¶

-Next, discuss how the paper positions its contribution with respect to existing works.
+While the previous point focuses on what is new, this one is about how the paper situates itself among existing works.
 A delicate situation that happens sooner or later is reviewing a manuscript related to one's previous works yet that does not mention them.
 At this stage we can feel biased towards self-promotion or irate at the authors for ignoring our works!
 Keep in mind Hanlon's razor though: there are many not-so-unlikely ways in which your peers may have missed your works, especially in fast-moving domains like robotics or machine learning where the literature evolves so fast.
 One technique that can be useful in this situation is to treat your own works as if they had been done by others (which also helps keep the review anonymous), and make points at the conceptual level only.

 - Don't prompt for a citation without justification, e.g. "at this point it would be nice to cite [vaguely related works X]".